spex-xray/spex-help/source/reference/commands/plot.rst

 colours, etc. Finally, the plot command can also be used to dump the data to an ascii file.

-**Warning:** *To make a plot, always start with a "plot device" command to open any plot device you wish.
+.. warning:: To make a plot, always start with a "plot device" command to open any plot device you wish.
 Next select a plot type using "plot type".
-After this you can give any plot commands to modify or display the plot.*
+After this you can give any plot commands to modify or display the plot.

-**Warning:** *Some of the more fancy plotting options, like adding labels to a plot, are broken.
-To make more sophisticated plots, it is advisable to save the plot to a QDP file with ‘plot adum’ and adapt them through QDP (Ftools).
-We intent to update the plotting system in a future version of SPEX.*
+.. warning:: Some of the more fancy plotting options, like adding labels to a plot, are broken.
+To make more sophisticated plots, it is advisable to save the plot to a QDP file with ``plot adum`` and adapt them through QDP (Ftools).
+We intent to update the plotting system in a future version of SPEX.

 Syntax
 ~~~~~~